 The process for seeking short term disability benefits is similar to that for obtaining long term disability benefits.
 Moreover, many STD insurance plans roll into long term disability coverage.
 Therefore, the outcome of your short term disability claim could affect the likelihood of securing long term disability benefits.
-Therefore, getting help with your claim from a Massachusetts short term disability lawyer is a smart idea.
+Therefore, getting help with your claim from a Short term disability lawyer is a smart idea.
 Attorney Jonathan M. Feigenbaum, Esquire, can help you apply for benefits or assist you with an appeal or litigation if your claim has been denied.
 We will help thoroughly explore your options to ensure that you receive the benefits you need.

 Requirements for Employer Provided Coverage